 The different types of pension explained

-You may have one or more workplace pension schemes that you’ve built up during the course of your career, and/ or may have built up benefits through personal pensions.
+You may have one or more workplace pension schemes that you’ve built up during the course of your career.
+You may also have built up benefits through personal pensions.

 Understanding the pension benefits you already have is key to planning for your retirement.